-Bias tape is such a fun way to add color and character to any sewing project.
+Making bias tape is such a fun way to add color and character to any sewing project.
 It is also an easy way to finish curved edges like hems, neck and arm holes, and pockets.
-You can buy pre-made bias tape is many colors, but learning to make your own opens a whole world of creative possibilities.
-Not only can you save yourself a trip to the fabric store to pick up the pre-made stuff, but you can use any coordinating fabric you like to accent your project.
+You can buy pre-made bias tape is many colors, but making bias tape yourself opens a whole world of creative possibilities.
+Not only can you save yourself a trip to the fabric store to pick up the pre-made stuff, but you can use any coordinating fabric you like to accent your project when making bias tape.
 There are a number of ways to cut, fold, and iron your bias tape.
 Check out the different options I have rounded up to see what works best for you.

 1. How to Cut Continuous Bias Tape from The Coletterie